 What we have to remember is that we have the Holy Spirit living within us.
 The Israelites did not.
 It’s easy to look back at their history and wonder why on earth they kept sinning and falling away from God, but can you imagine trying to serve God without the Holy Spirit?
 God met His people where they were at and gave them rules they could understand and simply follow.

-- We are no longer LEGALLY required to obey the written Law, but we are called to obey the law written on our hearts.
+We are no longer LEGALLY required to obey the written Law, but we are called to obey the law written on our hearts.
+This “new” law goes deeper into our hearts by dealing with our motivations rather than simply our actions.

 In the end, however, I’m not sure it matters.
 If we are following the laws written by God on our hearts, we will naturally be honoring the Ten Commandments.
 And not only that, but we will be honoring them from our hearts the way Jesus taught.
 So in other words, the law written on our hearts goes far beyond the basic rules of the Ten Commandments.